-Colorado's Water Plan Update — Where Are We?
+Colorado's Water Plan Update Is Now Out!

 Our Coalition’s first goal was to participate in and influence the development of the water plan to ensure that conservation and the environment were top priorities.
 In doing so, the Coalition helped gather 30,000 public comments from every state Basin during the 2015 creation.
 It was the largest and most celebrated civic engagement process in state history.

 This summer, we did it again.
 A draft of the updated Colorado Water Plan was released for a 90-day public comment period, beginning June 30th and ending September 30.
 The Coalition and its partner organizations generated 5,000+ signatures on petitions regarding key priorities such as healthy watersheds, equity, accountability, and funding.

 We congratulate the Colorado Water Conservation Board on the finalization of the update, and thank the State for incorporating many of the recommendations that our coalition put forward on behalf of all Coloradans.
 We look forward to getting to work — alongside the CWCB, DNR, General Assembly, Governor’s office, and on-the-ground partners — to put this plan into action.

 The urgency, scale and pace of the actions in the plan do not meet the moment; it is not bold enough for the circumstances in which we find ourselves, and does not provide enough clarity for where we need to be.
 The 2015 plan detailed a “water gap” by 2050.
 This update doesn’t adequately lay out a strategy to bridge that gap.